serhiiyasenev/Scheduler/README.md

 # 🔧 Scheduler Architecture

-This is a learning project that aims to demonstrate the basic skills of creating a Web API.
+This project aims to demonstrate the fundamental skills required for creating a Web API.

 The project follows the classic **3-tier architecture**, which ensures a clear separation of concerns, scalability, and maintainability.

 [![Swagger](https://img.shields.io/badge/Swagger-UI-85EA2D?logo=swagger&logoColor=white)](https://scheduler-api-demo.azurewebsites.net/swagger/index.html)